MARTIMM/gnome-gtk3/docs/content-docs/reference/Native/TopLevelClassSupport.md

 is-valid
 --------

-Returns True if native error object is valid, otherwise `False`.
+Returns True if native object is valid.
+When `False`, the native object is undefined and errors will occur when this instance is used.

     method is-valid ( --> Bool )